christopherShepherd/edgeObjects/README.md

 ![sourceImage](/bin/images/henry1.jpg) ![output](/bin/images/henry2.png) ![outputJumbled](/bin/images/henry3.png)

-although originally designed with the henry picture in mind, it also creates a nice effect for other images as with the car photo below.
+Although originally designed with the henry picture in mind, it also creates a nice effect for other images as with the car photo below.

 ![carObjects](/bin/images/carObjects.png)